 On July 2, 2016, KCG Kyoto Ekimae School and Hyakumanben Chionji Temple, the family temple of Dr. Shigeo Hasegawa, the founder and first president of Kyoto Computer Gakuin (KCG), held a memorial service in honor of the anniversary of his death.Dr.
 Shigeo Hasegawa passed away on July 2, 1986, at the age of 56.Every year, KCG holds a memorial service for Mr. Shigeo Hasegawa, a pioneer in the field of information processing technology education, on this day.Kando" is the pseudonym of Dr. Shigeo Hasegawa, meaning "a quiet space to meditate away from the secular world.

-At the commemorative lecture held at the Kyoto Information University of Kyoto University Satellite Hall, Professor Kazushi Sakuhana, who was a professor at Kyoto Information Graduate University (KCGI) and worked with KCG on information processing education with Shigeo Hasegawa, The lecture was titled “What the first school director aimed for.”
+At the commemorative lecture held at the Kyoto Information University of Kyoto University Satellite Hall, Professor Kazushi Sakuhana, who was a professor at The Kyoto College of Graduate Studies for Informatics (KCGI) and worked with KCG on information processing education with Shigeo Hasegawa, The lecture was titled “What the first school director aimed for.”